 One of the uncomfortable episodes of parenthood is having “the talk” about sex with their teenager.
 Studies show that having an open and honest talk about sex with your child has a positive impact on teen behavior.
 However, with the near-universal use of smartphones by teens, the conversation takes on another dimension – sexting.
+This blog discusses the risks and dangers of sexting for children.

 In the state of Georgia a child the age of 16 or older can legally have consensual sex.
 However, by sending an explicit image to their partner that same child could face serious legal consequences.